todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 So maybe I got a little ahead of myself there so let's go back to the beginning.

+> If you don't care about my rationale [jump straight to](#installing-prerequisites) the installation guide.

 ## History

 I've been telling myself for the better part of ten years that I _need_ to have a blog.